Table of Contents

 DSP versus Mobile DSP

 So what’s the fuss about mobile DSPs?
-According to Statista, “95 percent of respondents used a smartphone in the last day, and only one percent of respondents used the device longer than three months ago”.
+According to Statista, “95 percent of respondents used a smartphone in last days, and only one percent of respondents used the device longer than three months ago”.

 Mobile devices are going to rule the world – that’s for sure!